-Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and FYIs.
-(BCPs make recommendations for Best Current Practices in the Internet; RFCs are the IETF's main technical documentation series, politely known as "Requests for Comments;" and FYIs provide topical and technical overviews that are introductory or appeal to a broad audience.
-See Section 6 for more information.)
+Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and FYIs and STDs.
+BCPs make recommendations for Best Current Practices in the Internet; RFCs are the IETF's main technical documentation series, politely known as "Requests for Comments"; FYIs provide topical and technical overviews that are introductory or appeal to a broad audience; and STDs are RFCs identified as "standards".
+See Section 8 for more information.

-The acronyms and abbreviations used in this document are usually expanded in place, and are explained fully in Section 9.
+The acronyms and abbreviations used in this document are usually expanded in place and are explained fully in Appendix A.